MohamedMoL/Helios/README.md

 The Helios satellite is developed by a team of 6 people and a mentor, we're not going to disclose team members or the development location yet.

+# Roadmap
+The Arduino Firmware has the codename NyanSat.
+Versioning format: letter+number, e.g. a1, a2

+Any version starting in version A, its code will primarily focus on getting a correct output on all sensor data.

+Any version starting in version B, its code will focus on the correct transmission of data over radio

+Any version starting with letter B or C will try to implement transmission redundancy, like error correction and acknowledgement system.

 # License
 Pending license